 To avoid this add spice into your life with variety.
 Changes, novel things and new experiences make life delightful.
 Vary the way you do what you do to increase job and life satisfaction.

 But if your job has long lost its appeal, and it’s impacting your health and happiness, switch to one that matches your talents and temperament and gives you a sense of purpose.
 Quitting is a hard decision to make, especially if you don’t have a new job in sight.
 There’s no easy way to do it, but if you’ve tried everything and your current situation is still that bad, resigning is your best move before it gets worse.
 Life is too short!

 Once you get going with a new job, set goals that are short-term and realistic, establish boundaries and make your health a priority.
 Whichever path you choose, you will be just fine because you’re competent and you take care of yourself.

-Burnout might seem inevitable in a fiercely competitive world where the pressure keeps mounting.
+Burnout undermines your energy, health, job performance, relationships and motivation.
+It might seem inevitable in a fiercely competitive world where the pressure keeps mounting.
 But you can avoid it.
 Avoiding burnout should be a lot easier than trying to pull out of it.

-However, if burnout is already killing your health and motivation, it doesn’t mean you’re defenseless.
-You still can reclaim the vitality, drive, and happiness you deserve by taking proactive steps to shut burnout down.
-The earlier you recognize and act on its warning signs, the quicker you will recover.
+However, if you’ve already reached your breaking point, it’s doesn’t mean you’re defenseless.
+You still can reclaim the vitality, drive, and happiness you deserve by taking proactive steps to shut off the stress that burned you out.
+The earlier you recognize and act on the its warning signs, the quicker you will recover.

 Remember that no matter what you do, life will never be stress-free.
 You need to make life-changing decisions to really reduce the factors that rob your energy and confidence.
-Set boundaries, implement a time management plan, add novel things to spice the way you work, take care of yourself, and grab a CBD supplement—it might help you recover quicker.
+Implement a time management plan, add novel things to spice your work, take care of yourself and seek professional help.